kaelzhang/node-code-stringify/README.md

 ##### replacer `function(key, value)`

-The `replacer` argument act just like the second parameter of `JSON.stringify`.
+The `replacer` argument acts just like the second parameter of `JSON.stringify`.

 ##### space `number`

-The `space` argument act just like the third parameter of `JSON.stringify`.
+The `space` argument acts just like the third parameter of `JSON.stringify`.

 ## Known Issues